Daniella1/urdf_analyzer/readme.md

     - check if it would be better/faster to load one URDF loader, and then run through all the files, or if the current method is ok.
     - fix the checking of 'xacro' and 'package' to ensure it's not in the comments of the xml file
     - create a get_mesh_analysis_schema function that just takes out the mesh values from the model_information dataframe
+    - consider adding a textual description of the differences between the duplicate urdfs
 * Development CLI
     - add cli for geometry (.dae, .stl, .obj)
     - add cli for file analysis ('xacro' in file, 'package' in file)